 N63.15 Unspecified lump in the right breast, overlapping quadrants

 N63.25 Unspecified lump in the left breast, overlapping quadrants

 Although these codes apply to diagnostic mammograms, be sure to review CMS’ National Coverage Determination (NCD) for Mammograms (220.4) prior to coding.
 CMS has made multiple changes to the NCD 220.4, since its inception.
 It is important to monitor CMS publications for NCD changes to be able to access the latest version that often includes important coding updates.
 Your Medicare administrative contractor’s website is a good location for update announcements.

 A 67-year-old Medicare patient came in today for her yearly mammogram.
 She has a history of dense breast tissue, bilaterally.
 Because of this, she undergoes a diagnostic rather than a screening mammogram yearly.
 Report procedure code 77066.
 Also report G0279 if diagnostic tomosynthesis is also performed.

 Breast Health: Ask a Physician What’s Best

 Understanding a physician’s point of view when coding their services is a good idea.
 Read the interview “Get a Physician’s Perspective on Breast Health and Coding” to receive clinical and medical coding guidance from breast surgeon Sasa-Grae Espino, MD (written by Cynthia Briggs, CPC, CPMA, CCVTC).
-You can find it in the October 2018 edition of Healthcare Business Monthly (pages 40-43) and on AAPC’s Knowledge Center.
+You can find it in the October 2018 edition of Healthcare Business Monthly (pages 40-43).

 CGS.
 “Add-On HCPCS Code G0279 for Diagnostic Digital Breast Tomosynthesis.”
 May 11, 2015.